-- b) Out of the remaining 54 vacancies to be filled by open competition, if the Special Rules provide for appointment for Physically handicapped...3, Ex. servicemen-2, and Meritorious sportsmen one percent, respectively. - v.
+EWS...10 (G.O.Ms.No.33, GA (Ser.A) Dept, dt.08.02.2021 read with G.O.Ms.No.65 G.A (Ser.A) Dept, dt.19.03.2021)

+v.
 These appointments, which are to be made in the order of rotation in a unit of 100 vacancies are watched through the rosters prescribed.
 Rosters should be maintained for each category, class, category of service, whether regular or temporary.
-As per the existing policy, the points reserved for various categories in the roster are as follows:

-STs 8,25,33,58,75,83.....(6)

-SCs 2,7,16,22,27,41,47,52,62,66,72,77,87,91,97.....(15)

-BCs:

-BC(A) 4,20,29,45,54,70,79(7)

-BC(B) 10,24,35,49,60,74,81,85,95,99(10)

-BC(C) ...14.....(1)

-BC(D) 18,39,43,64,68,89,93.....(7)

-Out of the balance of 54 (to be filled by open competition):

-(total ...46)

-- (i) PHYSICALLY HANDICAPPED: 6,31,56 (3)-(6-Visually; 31-Hearing, 56- Orthopedically handicapped) - (ii) EX.
-SERVICEMEN: 12,37 -(2) - (iii) MERITORIOUS SPORTSMEN: No particular point reserved for one percent.
-To be filled against next available OC vacancy.
-(O.C vacancies are to be filled on the basis of merit) - iv. a) If in any recruitment, qualified candidates belonging to SCs STs, BCs (all 4 groups) including women in these categories are not available for appointment to any or all the vacancies reserved for them, a limited recruitment confined to candidates belonging to that category shall be made immediately after general recruitment to select and appoint qualified candidates from among the persons belonging to these categories to fill such reserved vacancies. - b) Even after conducting limited recruitment, any of the vacancies reserved for S.C.s, S.T.s, B.C.s, (all 4 groups) and women still remain unfilled for want of qualified candidates, such vacancies/ vacancy may be allotted to open competition only after obtaining orders of the Government. - c) Equal number of vacancies if so filled up by OC shall be carried forward for three consecutive years.
+For existing policy of Rule of Reservation, G.O.Ms.No.130, G.A (Ser.D) Dept, dt.09.11.2022 read with G.O.Ms.No.35, GA (Ser.D) Dept, dt.13.2.2024 is to be referred for Roster Points vi. a) If in any recruitment, qualified candidates belonging to SCs STs, BCs (all 5 groups) including women in these categories are not available for appointment to any or all the vacancies reserved for them, a limited recruitment confined to candidates belonging to that category shall be made immediately after general recruitment to select and appoint qualified candidates from among the persons belonging to these categories to fill such reserved vacancies.

+b) Even after conducting limited recruitment, any of the vacancies reserved for S.C.s, S.T.s, B.C.s, (all 5 groups) and women still remain unfilled for want of qualified candidates, such vacancies/ vacancy may be allotted to open competition only after obtaining orders of the Government.

+c) Equal number of vacancies if so filled up by OC shall be carried forward for three consecutive years.
 Such vacancies form additional vacancies in addition to the vacancies which arise for such persons during those years and they have to be filled up first.

-- d) During the 3rd succeeding year S.C. vacancies by STs. and ST. vacancies by S.C.s can be filled, if qualified candidates in the respective groups are not available. - e) Similarly in B.C if qualified candidate of a particular group is not available, vacancy will accrue to the next group (G.O.Ms.No.65, GA(Ser.D) dt.
+d) During the 3rd succeeding year SC. vacancies by STs and ST vacancies by SCs can be filled, if qualified candidates in the respective groups are not available.

+e) Similarly, in BC, if qualified candidate of a particular group is not available, vacancy will accrue to the next group (G.O.Ms.No.65, GA (Ser.D) dt.
 15-2-97).